ramimasri/ramimasri.github.io/README.md

 -  **Numerical analysis of discontinuous Galerkin methods** applied to the incompressible Navier-Stokes equations, Cahn–Hilliard–Navier–Stokes system, and elliptic problems with a Dirac line source

 ## Publications and Preprints
+- [**Improved a priori error estimates for a discontinuous Galerkin pressure correction scheme for the Navier-Stokes equations**] R. Masri, C. Liu, B. Riviere
+*Submitted*, 2021
 -  [**A discontinuous Galerkin pressure correction scheme for the incompressible Navier-Stokes equations: stability and convergence**](https://arxiv.org/abs/2109.10999)
 R. Masri, C. Liu, B. Riviere
 *Submitted*, 2021